geopandas/geopandas/doc/source/install.rst

     The use of PyGEOS is experimental!
-Although it is passing all tests, there might still be issues and not all functions of GeoPandas will already benefit from speedups.
+Although it is passing all tests, there might still be issues and not all functions of GeoPandas will already benefit from speedups (one known issue: the `to_crs` coordinate transformations lose the z coordinate).
 But trying this out is very welcome!
     Any issues you encounter (but also reports of successful usage are interesting!) can be reported at https://gitter.im/geopandas/geopandas
     or https://github.com/geopandas/geopandas/issues